2022 Winter Olympics closing ceremony flag bearers

+The parade order was identical to the opening ceremony's Parade of Nations.

 List

 The following is a list of each country's flag bearer.
 The list is sorted by the sequence that each nation appeared in the Ceremony.
 The names are given in their official designations by the IOC, and the Chinese names follow their official designations by the Beijing Organizing Committee for the 2022 Olympic and Paralympic Winter Games.